Should I Pursue My Passion or Business?

 Many will say it’s impossible and that our cities are too crowded, too dirty, and try to build a wall to shut out newcomers and auction off the best places.
 Many will wonder why a guy known for cat pictures and memes is running a project to build the cities of the future.
 I’m here not only to prove them wrong, but to include the naysayers in the future of improving our cities.
 We’ll kill skepticism with inclusion.

 The problem-scape is vast.
 It’s difficult just to catalog and sort all the systems that a city needs to get started.
 To call a city a system or a platform underestimates the complexities.
-We’ll be working on a project to develop a system for creating networks of systems.
 The size of the challenge excites me, and we’re putting options on the table.

 My heart could not pass up an idea whose time has come.